cite-architecture/CITE-App/README.md

 In addition, the project defines a custom `spa` task that builds a single-page application named `cite-VERSION.html` (where `VERSION` is the current version defined in `build.sbt`), in the `downloads` directory.

+If `sbt fastOptJS` completes successfully, run the app by opening `CITE-App/target/scala-2.11/classes/index-dev.html` in your browser.

+If `sbt fullOptJS` completes successfully, run the app by opening `CITE-App/target/scala-2.11/classes/index-opt.html` in your browser.

 ## Credits